wiktor-wiktor/wiktor-wiktor/README.md

 🏗️ I'm currently building two things:
 <br>&nbsp;&nbsp;&nbsp;&nbsp;- a data warehouse built around Strapi and AWS,
-<br>&nbsp;&nbsp;&nbsp;&nbsp;- a very cool social App build for Spotify users, more on that in January 2023!
+<br>&nbsp;&nbsp;&nbsp;&nbsp;- a very cool social App build for Spotify users, more on that in March 2023!

 💞️ I’m looking to collaborate on any JavaScript based project that has good intentions and a useful product.